8Ginette8/gbif.range/README.md

 ![image](https://user-images.githubusercontent.com/43674773/198376404-a6059a02-f139-4c76-842c-600918900a47.png)

 Note that an additional filtering needs here to be done as one observation is found in the US.
 A lot of tigers are being captive in this country hence the recorded observation.
-Therefore *CoordinateCleaner* functions should here be considered thereafter.
+Therefore using additional functions from *CoordinateCleaner* might solve this issue.

 We can also retrieve all the tiger scientific names (accepted and synonyms) that were used in the download with the GBIF backbone taxonomy.
 If all = TRUE, additonal children and related doubtful names may also be extracted (not used in *wsl_gbif()*):